-And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ." -Revelation 12:6-17
+And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.

+-Revelation 12:6-17

-Verse 6 begins with the woman fleeing into the wilderness during the last half of the Tribulation where she will be under great persecution for three and a half years, or 1260 days.
-But we might ask, "What is the point of Verse 6 to the whole picture thus far?"
+Verse 6 begins with the Woman fleeing into the wilderness during the last half of the Tribulation where she will be under great persecution for three and a half years, or 1,260 days.
+But we might ask, "what is the point of Verse 6 in relation to the whole picture thus far?"

-The idea is this: since Satan failed to defeat Christ (which is described earlier in this chapter) - and by extension Christ's church, he will then turn in dragon-like fury against the woman - Israel - and pour out his vengeance upon her.
-Verses 13-17 give us the details of this persecution, but first, Verses 7-12 point us to the immediate cause.
-Between Christ's First and Second Comings, the church of Jesus Christ is the prominent figure in the plan of God.
-But before the Tribulation begins, the church will be raptured out of the reach of Satan - leaving Israel to be the main subject of his anger.
+The idea is this: since Satan failed to defeat Christ (which is described earlier in this chapter) - and by extension Christ's Church, he will then turn in dragon-like fury against the Woman - Israel - and pour out his vengeance upon her.
+Verses 13-17 give us the details of this persecution; but first, Verses 7-12 point us to the immediate cause.
+Between Christ's First and Second Comings, the Church of Jesus Christ is the prominent figure in the plan of God.
+But before the Tribulation begins, the Church will be raptured out of the reach of Satan - leaving Israel to be the main subject of his anger.
 In the middle of the Tribulation, something will happen which will create the greatest Jewish persecution the world has ever known.
 This is described for us as we continue in this chapter, as we've read - and in it, we can clearly see the angelic conflict being fought as Michael and his angels fight against Satan and his angels.

-Although we won't examine the remainder of this passage in detail like we did the first part, we can clearly recognize that in this chapter, we are given a sort of panoramic view of the angelic conflict and of the supernatural forces of darkness at work since antiquity and into the future.
+Although we won't examine the remainder of this passage in detail like we did with the first part, we can clearly recognize that in this chapter, we are given a sort of panoramic view of the angelic conflict and of the supernatural forces of darkness at work from antiquity and into the future.
 Through this prophetic glimpse, we can see how the nation of Israel has been the perpetual object of Satan's hatred throughout history - and the worst is yet to come.

 We are also given a clear revelation of the ultimate cause and answer to the problem of anti-Semitism, which has shown itself to be a trans-generational recurrence from the very beginning of Israel's history.
 This ultimate cause is the Satanic dark-side of the supernatural conflict, which is perpetually warring against the plan of God.
-But it also brings out another astonishing reality that many overlook - the fact that according to Bible prophecy, the Second Coming of Christ cannot/will not happen until Israel turns to their Messiah in repentance!
+But it also brings out another astonishing reality that many overlook - the fact that according to Bible prophecy, the Second Coming of Christ cannot and will not happen until Israel turns to their Messiah in repentance!
+We are shown this prophetically in a number of places in the Bible, and will take a look at several of them shortly.

 Knowing this, Satan's continual agenda seems to be the destruction and elimination of Israel in order to prevent the Second Coming (which includes his ultimate defeat) from taking place.
+Let's now examine several key passages that clearly require the repentance of the nation of Israel as a prerequisite to the Second Coming of Christ.